JayKay24/bucket_list_app/README.md

 ```
 Usage:
       Register with the application
+      Create a bucket list
+      Create a bucket list description
+      Update a bucket list
+      Delete a bucket list
       Create a bucket list entry
-      Create a bucket list description
+      Update a bucket list entry
-      Save the bucket list entry
+      Delete a bucket list entry
       Check/Tick off a completed entry
       View all bucket list entries
-      View all completed entries
+      View all completed bucketlists
-      View all incompleted entries
+      View all incompleted bucketlists
-      Update a bucket list entry
-      Delete a bucket list entry
 ```

 ## Built using